home-assistant/home-assistant.io/source/_integrations/sensor.mqtt.markdown

   required: false
   type: string
 unit_of_measurement:
   description: Defines the units of measurement of the sensor, if any.
-The `unit_of_measurement` can be `None`.
+The `unit_of_measurement` can be `null`.
   default: None
   required: false
   type: string